 - A. The school nurse will administer all prescription medicine, except in her absence, at which time the elementary principal or school personnel will give medications. - B. Medicines will be dispensed in the health office or by the nurse.
 Asthmatic children will be allowed to use their inhalers according to physician's directions but will be monitored to prevent overuse.
-Any medicine (examples: antibiotics) prescribed to be given 3 times a day or less should not be sent to school but be scheduled to be given at home. - C. All medications administered by school personnel will be recorded on the student medications form. - D. All medications received by school personnel will be counted with the person bringing the medication and the person receiving medication.
+Any medicine (examples: antibiotics) prescribed to be given 3 times a day or less should not be sent to school but be scheduled to be given at home. - C. All medications administered by the school nurse will be recorded on the student medications form - D. All medications received by the school nurse will be counted in the presence of the person bringing the medication.